paretoman/votekit/src/pages/architecture.md

 * Voters
     * VoterShape represents a continuous population of voters.
         * The other classes below are responsible for managing interactions between voterShapes, as opposed to managing an individual voterShape.
-    * VoterShapeAdd manages a list of these VoterShape objects and adds new ones.
+    * VoterShapeList manages a list of these VoterShape objects and adds new ones.
         * Registrar is the component that manages the list.
         * VoterCommander is the component that handles commands for each VoterShape.
     * VoterSim deals with dragging the VoterShape for a particular sim.